Naman-Pal/SIHMON/ceng355wk06midtermdemo.md

 - [ ] Hardware and any other project equipment present.

 ## Demo
+- Hardware/Firmware, Database, and Mobile App Independent Demonstration, all parts should work independently.
 - [ ] PCB
 - [ ] Case
 - [ ] App